0 User Reviews

-Custom VPN apps are only available for Windows and Android, with decent OpenVPN and/or L2TP/IPsec manual guides available for macOS, iOS/iPadOS, Ubuntu, Mint, Manjaro, and a variety of routers.
+Custom VPN apps are available for Windows, Android, and iOS.
+However, decent OpenVPN and/or L2TP/IPsec manual guides available for macOS, iOS/iPadOS, Ubuntu, Mint, Manjaro, and a variety of routers.
 There are also some guides for sharing your desktop VPN connection with smart TV and a section of games consoles, etc.

 The Windows client

-The app is quite simple, but it gets the job done.
-It uses the OpenVPN protocol and features a kill switch and DNS leak protection.
+The Windows VPN app is quite simple, but it gets the job done.
+It uses the OpenVPN protocol and features a kill-switch and DNS leak protection.
 We will never understand why VPN services make DNS leak protection optional, but the important thing is that it's there.

 It is not clear from the settings, but the Windows app always operates in OpenVPN TCP mode.
 This is useful when using port 443 to emulate HTTPS traffic, but is unlikely to do performance much good.